iewaij/idinn-streamlit/docs/tutorials/single.rst

 Solve Single-Sourcing Problems Using Neural Networks
 ====================================================

 The overall objective in single-sourcing and related inventory management problems is for companies to identify the optimal order quantities to minimize inventory-related costs, given stochastic demand.
 During periods when inventory remains after demand is met, each unit of excess inventory incurs a holding cost :math:`h`.
 If the demand exceeds the available inventory in a period, the surplus demand is considered satisfied in subsequent periods, incurring a shortage cost :math:`b`.
 This problem can be addressed using `idinn`.
 As illustrated in the :doc:`/get_started/get_started` section, we first initialize the sourcing model and its associated neural network controller.
 Subsequently, we train the neural network controller using data generated from the sourcing model.
-Finally, we use the trained neural network controller to compute optimal order quantities, which depends on the state of the system.
+Finally, we use the trained neural network controller to compute optimal order quantities, which depend on the state of the system.

 Initialization
 --------------

 We use the `SingleSourcingModel` class to initialize a single-sourcing model.
-The single sourcing model demostrated in this example has a lead time of 0, i.e., the order arrives immediately after it is placed, and initial inventory of 10.
+The single-sourcing model considered in this example has a lead time of 0, i.e., the order arrives immediately after it is placed, and initial inventory of 10.
 The holding cost, :math:`h`, and the shortage cost, :math:`b`, are 5 and 495, respectively.
-The demand is generated from a discrete uniform distribution bounded on :math:`[1, 4]`.
-We also use batch size of 32 for training the neural network, i.e. the sourcing model generate 32 samples simmutanously.
+The demand is generated from a discrete uniform distribution with support :math:`[1, 4]`.
+We use a batch size of 32 for training the neural network, i.e. the sourcing model generate 32 samples simultaneously.

 .. code-block:: python